WalletScrutiny/WalletScrutinyCom/_other/bitcoinpaperwallet.treasurechest.md

 > - 3000mA/5V power supply:
 > - SD card:

 The device allows for the creation of private keys offline.
 The only way the private key is shared is through the print out.
 The device does not have a display that allows for the confirmation of transactions.
 Rather than the device being a conventional hardware wallet, we could describe it as a device that prints out the public and private keys on a piece of paper.
+As it is a paper wallet generator and has no other way of securing the printed keys, we will classify it as such.